9dots/devy/devy-minecraft/plan.md

 - 2 or 3 students
 - look at code

 #### class timing
 - code (intro new concept)
 - turtle build
 - student build
   - r & d
+  - use turtle remote control to research how to build their specific challenge
   - take notes on building process
 - turtle build w/ new process

+#### Roles
+- student
+- builder
+- teacher